-Beurre blanc sauce is a hot butter sauce mixture made up of white wine, lemon juice, shallots, and butter mixed into the concoction slowly melted a little bit at the time.
+Beurre blanc sauce is a hot butter sauce mixture made up of white wine, lemon juice, shallots, and butter that is slowly melted a little bit at the time.

 Of the classic sauces, beurre blanc is by far my favorite.
 Versatile and perfect for chicken, seafood, beef, pasta, and vegetables, there really isn’t anything beurre blanc doesn’t taste good on.

 I mean, if something could use a butter sauce, chances are this will work.